 6. Take off the tape slowly and carefully.

 I just love how this watercolor flower painting turned out!
 It’s so bright and colorful and was so fun to paint.
 Using black oil pastels as a resist technique really turned out well, I’m sure we will use this method again soon.
+Take a look at this beautiful watercolor poppy art project for another fun watercolor flower idea!

 More flower painting ideas you will love